Mohammed Merah: Motivation

-Prior to the identification of Merah as the attacker, French President Nicolas Sarkozy said that the anti-semitic nature of the Jewish school attack appeared obvious.
+Prior to the identification of Merah as the attacker, French President Nicolas Sarkozy said that the antisemitic nature of the Jewish school attack appeared obvious.
 After Merah was identified, Sarkozy stated that "the Islamic faith has nothing to do with the insane motivations of this man," and others have repeated this view.
-Merah admitted anti-Semitic motivations for his attack during the siege with police.
+Merah admitted antisemitic motivations for his attack during the siege with police.

 Some media have described Merah as an "Islamic terrorist".
 Merah said that he resented France's ban on women wearing the burqa, and that "the Jews have killed our brothers and sisters in Palestine."

 He also wanted to avenge the French Army's involvement in the war in Afghanistan.
 An editor at France 24 reported that Merah told him that these acts were not only necessary, but that they were to "uphold the honour of Islam".
 During the murders, Merah said, "you killed my brothers, I kill you."
 Journalist Ed West described this as an expression of tribalism, not religion.